 - SPARE GLASSES- especially if you need them for driving

-No, not all of these need to be stored in your first-aid kit pack, but make sure they’re stored securely so they don’t rattle around.
-We use little tubs like these which fit perfectly in the lockers in the motorhome and don’t move around.
+Not all of these need to be stored in your first-aid kit pack, but make sure they’re stored securely so they don’t rattle around.
+(We HATE motorhome rattles!)

 Check your medication

-Now is also the perfect time to check you have enough medication for your trip.
-If you don’t, you still have time to contact your doctor and get it re-ordered.
+Before you leave, please check you have enough medication for your road trip.
 If you take large amounts of medication overseas, make sure you have a letter explaining what it is and why you need it.